 - determine whether existing trained ML Model(s) can be used for the request; or

-- determine whether triggering further training for the existing trained ML models is needed for the request.
+- determine whether triggering further training for the existing trained ML Models is needed for the request.

-If the NWDAF containing MTLF determines that further training is needed, this NWDAF may initiate data collection from NFs, (e.g. AMF/DCCF/ADRF), UE Application (via AF) or OAM as described in clause 6.2, to generate the ML model.
+If the NWDAF containing MTLF determines that further training is needed, this NWDAF may initiate data collection from NFs, (e.g. AMF/DCCF/ADRF), UE Application (via AF) or OAM as described in clause 6.2, to generate the ML Model.

 2. The NWDAF containing MTLF responds to the NWDAF service consumer by invoking Nnwdaf_MLModelInfo_Request response service operation including: